Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Steps to create a Google business post

-Once you know what type of post you want to create and you are done with the media part, go on your computer, sign in to Google My Business account and follow the instructions:
+Once you know what type of post you want to create and you are done with the media part, go on your computer, sign in to your Google Business Profile, and cand follow the instructions:

-Preview and Publish: Once you are done, click ‘Preview’ and if everything is completed, just click ‘Publish’ and the post will appear in your Google My Business profile.
+• Once you are done, click ‘Preview‘, and if everything is completed, just click ‘Post.’

 To edit, delete or see how your post will look like in search results, choose the three dots bar in the low right corner.